An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: NUMERICAL TESTS

 The left-hand side represents the initial internal energy density of the gas, and the right-hand side corresponds to the sum of the final gas internal energy density and the radiation energy density.
 Solving the above equation under the given conditions yields an analytic equilibrium temperature of $T_{\mathrm{eq}} = 1.05 \times 10^5~\mathrm{K}$.

 Figure~\ref{fig:chemequ_test} shows the time evolution of the gas temperature (top panels) and energy density (bottom panels).
 The left and right panels correspond to simulations without and with the non-RSLA radiation component $\EofNonRSLA_\mathrm{rad}$, respectively.
 It should be noted that, for the RSLA component, the physical energy density is not $\EofRSLA_\mr{rad}$ but $f_c \EofRSLA_\mathrm{rad}$ (see Equation~\ref{eq:def_tildeErad}).
-As seen in the lower left panel, in the absence of $\EofNonRSLA_\mathrm{rad}$, the radiation energy density (the green dashed line) converges to $aT^4$ (the red dotted line), meaning that the system approaches thermal equilibrium.
+As seen in the lower left panel, in the absence of $\EofNonRSLA_\mathrm{rad}$, the radiation energy density (the green-dashed line) converges to $aT^4$ (the red-dotted line), meaning that the system approaches thermal equilibrium.
 However, the total energy density (the blue solid line), i.e., the sum of the gas and radiation energy densities, decreases over time, indicating a violation of energy conservation during the gas-radiation interaction.
-Consequently, the final temperature (the top left panel) falls below the physically expected value represented by the gray dashed line.
+Consequently, the final temperature (the top left panel) falls below the physically expected value represented by the gray-dashed line.

 In contrast, the lower right panel shows that, when we introduce the non-RSLA component $\EofNonRSLA_\mathrm{rad}$ in calculations, the system reaches equilibrium while keeping its total energy (the blue line) constant throughout the evolution.
 The final radiation energy is more than two orders of magnitude larger than in the case without $\EofNonRSLA_\mathrm{rad}$.
 In this case, the final gas temperature approaches the physically expected value as seen in the top right panel.
 This result demonstrates that introducing the non-RSLA component $\EofNonRSLA_\mr{rad}$ allows the system to evolve while satisfying energy conservation in the optically thick limit.